taruen/apertiumpp/README.md

 Since one of the declared goals of ours is being able to handle speech
-\(not just the written word\), and, since we want to re-evaluate some of the design decisions made in the Apertium project \(and yet are not sure at all whether such re-evaluations will turn out to be wise desicions\), we decided to make a separate project out of this effort.
+\(not just the written word\), and, since we want to re-evaluate some of the design decisions made in the Apertium project \(and yet are not sure at all whether such re-evaluations will turn out to be wise decisions\), we decided to make a separate project out of this effort.

 ## 1. What could be improved in Apertium 3.0?